vinfalardeau/swamp/presentation.md

 # Swamps
-##### Background

-- Swamps are inland, freshwater wetlands that are predominantly forested or covered with lower-growing shrub plants.
+Swamps are inland, freshwater wetlands that are predominantly forested or covered with lower-growing shrub plants.

+#### Problems

-- In some places, past areas of swamp have been cleared and converted to crops or hayfields.
+- In some places, past areas of swamp have been cleared and converted to crops or hayfields. *(1942 image vs more recent)*

-- Parts of the swamp have been degraded from healthy wet forest to a state of lower biomass and biodiversity.
-Possibly due to changes in hydrology introduced by ditches and berms.
+- Parts of the swamp have been degraded from healthy wet forest to a state of lower biomass and biodiversity. *(contention: is it old ag land or forest that's been flooded out?)* Possibly due to changes in hydrology introduced by ditches and berms. *(or other alterations?)*

+> Screenshot of de Beers atlas, showing the change in hydrology

+#### Goals

 - Conservation should aim to preserve existing large blocks of swamp, especially in areas with greater diversity and rarer soils, species, or natural community types.

-Restoration of degraded and converted swamps should also be a priority.
+- Restoration of degraded and converted swamps should also be a priority.

 &ensp;

+> Change to atlas screenshots later

 ##### Present Conditions
 ![Swamp Current Conditions Map](imgs/result.png)